What to consider when using video as part of your digital communication strategy

 Trevor has been a journalist for the Canadian Broadcast Corporation (CBC) specializing in trend-spotting and pop-culture.
 He has a Bachelor of Commerce degree from the University of Calgary.
 He speaks English, French and Spanish and has worked in digital media in North America, Central American and Oceania.

-Contact Trevor to discuss Digital Communications Strategy opportunities.
+Contact Trevor to discuss your Digital Communications Strategy.